prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 30.x to 31.x

+This version removes the built-in grafana ServiceMonitor and instead relies on the ServiceMonitor of the sub-chart.
+`grafana.serviceMonitor.enabled` must be set instead of `grafana.serviceMonitor.selfMonitor` and the old ServiceMonitor may need to be manually cleaned up after deploying the new release.

 ### From 29.x to 30.x

 This version updates kube-state-metrics to 4.3.0 and uses the new option `kube-state-metrics.releaseLabel=true` which adds the "release" label to kube-state-metrics labels, making scraping of the metrics by kube-prometheus-stack work out of the box again, independent of the used kube-prometheus-stack release name.
 If you already set the "release" label via `kube-state-metrics.customLabels` you might have to remove that and use it via the new option.